10 Tips About IT Cost Optimization

 In 2021 the world spent $4.2 trillion on IT expenses and the numbers are expected to increase even further in 2022 with a 5.1% growth according to Statista.
 There is no better time for businesses to reassess their standing regarding IT spending, determine cost-cutting opportunities, and rethink their strategy towards optimal value delivery.
 According to KPMG, IT organizations need to reexamine their costs to determine their readiness for the future.

-Cost-Cutting vs. Optimization
+IT Budget Reduction vs. Optimization

 Many people mistake cost-cutting for cost optimization.
 Cost-cutting is one-time, but optimization is continual.
 When an IT business optimizes expenses, it is structured around reducing expenses in order to maximize business value.